Updated: Jun 28

 “A thought leader is an individual or firm that prospects, clients, referral sources, intermediaries and even competitors recognize as one of the foremost authorities in selected areas of specialization, resulting in its being the go-to individual or organization for said expertise.” — Forbes

 The definition of thought leadership varies from year to year, business to business, or person to person.
 Some consider the term simply business jargon for “expertise.”
-Whatever side of the fence you’re on, every business wants to differentiate themselves and impact people.
-The thought leader should still can be considered the “go-to” person or company — the one who is innovative and effects change.
+Whatever side of the fence you’re on, every business wants to differentiate itself and impact people.
+The thought leader should still be considered the “go-to” person or company — the one who is innovative and effects change.

 Here we offer a few suggestions for dynamic content creation that engages potential customers and online audiences via webinars, workshops, publishing, video, podcasts, and other social media platforms.
 These all offer ways to brand yourself as a thought leader.

 A web-based video conference is a content marketing approach that can generate leads and is considered among the top inbound marketing tactics.
 What better way to establish yourself as a credible source of leadership within your industry?

 Many marketers offer a single webinar at a time based on individual topics, but some take it a step further by offering a series that ties one general topic into interconnected webinars.
 Each one builds upon the previous webinar.
 This gives people more incentive to sign up if they know they’ll be learning how your business is all woven together.